Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca

-In this study, we show the feasibility of this research program by training a \textit{gender classifier} based on the characters' speech.
-The motivation here is not to carry out the task of gender classification, but to ask questions about the classifier's predictions: How difficult is the task --- i.e., how consistent is Calderón's gender depiction?
-What features does the model rely on for its predictions --- i.e., what linguistic patterns does Calderón use for gender depiction?
-What characters or character groups are easy or difficult to classify --- i.e., what characters are depicted in unconventional or unexpected fashions?
+We show the feasibility of this research program by training a \textit{gender classifier} based on the characters' speech.
+The motivation here is not to carry out the task of gender classification, but to ask questions about the classifier's predictions: How difficult is the task -- i.e., how consistent is Calderón's gender depiction?
+What features does the model rely on for its predictions -- i.e., what linguistic patterns does Calderón use for gender depiction?
+What characters or character groups are easy or difficult to classify -- i.e., what characters are depicted in unconventional or unexpected fashions?

 Our work is not the first to classify characters and their properties based on their speech.
-For instance, \cite{vishnubhotla-etal-2019-fictional} analyze the ability of classifiers to distinguish among characters within a play to determine if authors were able to write characters with distinct voices.
-The closest precursor of our study is \cite{bullard-ovesdotter-alm-2014-computational} who predict various demographic properties of characters, including gender.
-However, their study was still based on hand-picked features fed into a regression model. \cite{savoy2023stylometric} also conducted a classification experiment on the gender of Shakespeare characters based on lines, using random forest and logistic regression.
+Five are particularly close.
+First, \textcite{vishnubhotla_2019} analyze the ability of classifiers to distinguish among characters within a play to determine if authors were able to write characters with distinct voices; they however ask the question at a general level, without reference to gender or Calderón.
+Second, \textcite{bullard_2014} predict various demographic properties of characters, including gender.
+However, their study was still based on hand-picked features fed into a regression model.
+Next, \textcite{savoy_2023} conducted a classification experiment on the gender of Shakespeare characters based on lines, using random forest and logistic regression.
 Two more studies adopt tools from stylometry, extending the approach from authorship attribution to the more fine-grained character portrayal. \textcite{vsecla_2024} carry out $n$-gram analysis to examine characteristics of gender depiction in French, Russian, German, and English dramas, specifically looking at the distinctiveness of characters and revealing distinct authorial style.
 Finally, \textcite{lorenzo_2024} compares the depiction of male and female characters in the works of Calderón and another playwright, Sor Juana de la Cruz, on a comparatively small number of works.